-The good news, is that means there is also a lot more chances to save money on the cost of moving.
+The good news is that means there are also a lot more chances to save money on the cost of moving.

 If you’re looking for tips on how to save money to move, you’ve come to the best place.
 Our team at Moversville has compiled a great resource of all the areas of the moving process where you can save money.

 We have also neatly organized our saving money tips into each step of the moving process.

 The more items you have, the more it’s going to cost to move.
 In this section we’re going to go over all the areas you can save money by knowing what to move and what not to move.

 1. Toss, Donate, or Sell Items You No Longer Want

 If you’re looking to save money on a move, you’re going to have to consider getting rid of items you no longer need.